 So we have assumed the existence of a homogeneous Space and, with Kant, distinguished this space from the matter which fills it.
-With Kant. we assume a With him we have admitted that homohomogeneous space, the geneous space is a "form of our sensibilintuition of which is pecu- ity": and we understand by this simply and prepares that other minds, e.g. those of animals, the way for although they perceive objects, do not social life. distinguish them so clearly either from one another or from themselves.
+With him we have admitted that homogeneous space is a "form of our sensibility": and we understand by this simply way that other minds, e.g. those of animals, although they perceive objects, do not distinguish them so clearly eitherfrom one another or from themselves.
 This intuition of a homogeneous medium, an intuition peculiar to man, enables us to externalize our concepts in relation to one another, reveals to us the objectivity of things, and thus, in two ways, on the one hand by getting everything ready for language, and on the other by showing us an external world, quite distinct from ourselves, in the perception of which all minds have a common share, foreshadows and prepares the way for social life.